miguelcoria94/JustStocks/projectnotes/projectnotes.md

 Make sure to pass in the key of `store` with the value of `store` to the `Provider`.

-Your 'frontend/src/index.js' should look like this
+Your 'frontend/src/index.js' should look like this:

 ```js
 // frontend/src/index.js